muschellij2/docker.github.io/toolbox/index.md

 title: Docker Toolbox
 ---

-**Note** while Docker Toolbox is now considered Legacy, Kitematic is still supported and available as a separate download from [https://github.com/docker/kitematic](https://github.com/docker/kitematic)
+**Note** while Docker Toolbox is now considered Legacy, Kitematic is still supported and available as a separate download from [https://github.com/docker/kitematic](https://github.com/docker/kitematic/releases).
+Version 0.17.12 is available for [download here](https://github.com/docker/kitematic/releases/download/v0.17.12/Kitematic-0.17.12-Mac.zip).
+After downloading and extracting the zip file, you can put the Kitematic.app in `/Applications` if you like.

 Available for both Windows and Mac, Docker Toolbox installs the Docker Client, Machine, Compose, and Kitematic.